juicyj201/StockProgramProject21/readme.txt

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 (I suppose there's not really harmful bugs apparent.
-The program has been tested to make sure it works in a real-world situation.
+The program has been tested to make sure it works in a real-world situation, However there may be several bugs after new features are added to the program.)

-However there may be several bugs after new features are added to the program.)
+A lesser bug may include the removal of a regular windows exit button.
+This is due to the fact that the application works with a database and does not necessarily close the application itself only.
+To circumvent this problem we have placed an exit button in the menu of the program.
+(Sorry but this is probably the fastest way to fix that problem)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  3. Notes